 In each individual, the area of the brain that is active in relation to emotion is the same.
-In this context, misinformation caused by cultural changes encountered in marketing studies are eliminated by the use of neuromarketing.
+In this context, misinformation caused by cultural changes encountered in traditional marketing studies is eliminated

-With the use of neuromarketing, it is possible to obtain more precise results, unlike traditional survey methods.
-The results obtained from neuromarketing research are completely logical and based on scientific data.
+It is possible to obtain more precise results with neuromarketing, unlike traditional survey methods.
+Indeed, results obtained from neuromarketing research are completely logical and based on scientific data/evidence

 Neuromarketing research devices provide precise results in a short amount of time, without requiring too large samples